 To avoid any risk for infection, visitors experiencing any symptoms of a possible infectious illness – such as, but not limited to cough, cold, fever, rash, vomiting or diarrhea – are not permitted to visit.

 Your support person may visit at any time, at your discretion.

 15) Can children visit?

-16) Is my partner allowed to stay with me overnight?
+16) Is my support person allowed to stay with me overnight?